synman/webcamd/README.md

 haproxy.cfg is a configuration file for haproxy that actually works with non-ancient versions of haproxy, and enforces SSL connections to Octoprint.

-In addition to Christopher RYU's <software-github@disavowed.jp> baseline additions, this version of webcamd has been significanly reworked to run as a multi-threaded MJPEG encoder (using opencv and pillow), and Python's multi-threaded HTTP server.
+In addition to Christopher RYU's <software-github@disavowed.jp> baseline additions, this version of webcamd has been significanly reworked to run as a multi-threaded MJPEG encoder (using pillow), and Python's multi-threaded HTTP server.

 Bambu Printer support is based on proof of concept work found in bambulab/BambuStudio#1536 (comment) that were later optimized in [pybambu](https://github.com/greghesp/pybambu).